BeatMagic/JUCE/docs/CMake API.md

 This function sets the `CMAKE_<LANG>_FLAGS_<MODE>` to empty in the current directory and below, allowing alternative optimisation/debug flags to be supplied without conflicting with the CMake-supplied defaults.

+#### `juce_link_with_embedded_linux_subprocess`

+    juce_link_with_embedded_linux_subprocess(<target>)

+This function links the provided target with an interface library that generates a barebones standalone executable file and embeds it as a binary resource.
+This binary resource is only used by the `juce_gui_extra` module and only when its `JUCE_WEB_BROWSER` capability is enabled.
+This executable will then be deployed into a temporary file only when the code is running in a non-standalone format, and will be used to host a WebKit view.
+This technique is used by audio plugins on Linux.

+This function is automatically called if necessary for all targets created by one of the JUCE target creation functions i.e. `juce_add_gui_app`, `juce_add_console_app` and `juce_add_gui_app`.
+You don't need to call this function manually in these cases.

 ### Targets